RobertNagy299/TDGame-Database/README.md

  <!--### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)-->

 <h2>Description</h2>
-Project consists of PHP scripts for basic database functionality, extended with some custom features.
+The project consists of PHP scripts for basic database functionality, extended with some custom features.
 Implementation can be seen in my "Connecting an external database to a C# application" repository.
+<br><br>
+The database is secure against basic SQL injections because the data stored is either stripped of its tags or passed through the SHA-256 hash function.
+<br><br>
+Sensitive user data, like passwords and emails, is all stored in the form of SHA-256 hash strings.
 <br />